dickhardt/sample-node-a2p3/README.md

 3) `npm install`

-**need to have another step to create the config file**
+4) `npm run config`

-4) Register if need be at [setup.a2p3.net](http://setup.a2p3.net) and create a CLI Agent and save the device parameter
+5) Register if need be at [setup.a2p3.net](http://setup.a2p3.net) and create a CLI Agent and save the device parameter

-5) Edit config.json and insert the `device` parameter
+6) Edit config.json and insert the `device` parameter

-6) `npm run-script register` to create the vault.json file
+7) `npm run register` to create the vault.json file (if you change the App ID, you need to rerun this command)

-7) `npm start` will start the server locally
+8) `npm start` will start the server locally

 ##DotCloud Deployment